 This Wild Huckleberry Jam recipe is made with hand-picked wild huckleberries that are cooked down with other simple ingredients to make one amazingly delicious jam.
-Enjoy this Huckleberry Jam on toast, ice cream, waffles, and more!
+Enjoy this Huckleberry Jam on toast, ice cream, waffles, German pancakes, and more!

 This has been a crazy-busy summer!
 Although we had big plans to do a lot of huckleberry picking, we only got to go picking a few times.
-How am I supposed to make Huckleberry Pie, Huckleberry Cheesecake, and Gourmet Grilled Cheese Sandwiches all year?
+How am I supposed to make Huckleberry Pie, Huckleberry Cheesecake, Huckleberry wine, and Gourmet Grilled Cheese Sandwiches all year?

 Luckily, we got to go out one more time last week.
 We took our son, Scott, on his first huckleberry picking adventure.
 Although we got 2-½ gallons between the three of us, my husband decided to go one more time and brought back another gallon.
 He's so sweet!
 I think I'll keep him.